 Maybe it's because I lost my "dream home" (at the time) when we were looking for our second home while our first one was on the market.
 I purchased it with a Contingent on Sale contract and got quickly bumped by another offer.
 At the time, which was over 25 years ago, bridge loans and other types of financing were not available, so contingencies were more popular.

 Today is a different story.
-Our MLS (Multiple Listing Service) groups all contingencies together, unlike many years ago when it was easier to separate contingent on sale from contingent on close, attorney/review and other types of contingency listings.
-Because of this, many agents simply do not give buyers any of the contingency listings so buyers don't get confused.
+Our MLS (Multiple Listing Service) groups all contingencies together, unlike many years ago when it was easier to separate contingent on sale from contingent on close, attorney/review, and other types of contingency listings.
+Because of this, many agents simply do not give buyers any of the contingent on sale or close listings so buyers don't get confused.

 When a seller accepts any kind of contingency contract, there will definitely be fewer showings.
 That might not have been a big deal during our past seller's market when even overpriced listings could sell quickly.
 If a seller accepts a contingent on sale contract, there is less of a guarantee that the buyer's home will actually sell within the agreed-upon contract time.
 Because of this, many sellers are no longer considering contingent on sale offers.
 Some sellers that did agree to such a contract regretted their decision.